Yuzu28/Music-App-Project/README.md

 <img src="https://github.com/Yuzu28/Music-App-Project/blob/master/public/musicvidd.gif"  width="80%" height="80%">
 </p>

+*  If a users try to search for an unknow videos, it will take them to a no results page 😅.

 #### Comments Section
 *  The Comments Section was particularly made to get better with redux.
 In this case users can leave comments about the site by entering a username (or stay anonymous) and write a comment in the comment field.
 It also leave the exact time and date, when the comment is posted.
-* For example, As the image shown below, let say we enter a Username as "Fuuka" and leave a comment as "This Site is Awesome".
+* For example, As the image shown below, let's say we enter a Username as "Fuuka" and leave a comment as "This is Awesome".

 <p align="center">
 <img src="https://github.com/Yuzu28/Music-App-Project/blob/master/public/comments.gif"  width="60%" height="60%">